gugacorchog/Portifolio/README.md

-* On that project "Portfolio" i have made a WEBPAGE whit recent photo and contact links flowing the acceptance critiria.
+* On that project "Portfolio" i have made a WEBPAGE whit recent photo and contact links folowing the acceptance critiria.
 All the links are corresponding a differente section of the pag and scrolls to the section selected.